What to Do When You Are Being Evicted With No Place to Go

 8. Live in Your Car

 This might be the first option you had in mind when thinking about your impending eviction.
 And it’s really practical – if you live in a humid area.
 But in the northern part of the country, the winters can be unforgiving.
 If your car doesn’t have a heating mechanism, you could freeze to death.
-So if you’re planning to live in your car for the time being, it should be as a last resort.
+So if you’re planning to live in your car for the time being, it should be a last resort.

 Donate To The Poor & Homeless Of South Florida